Staffbase/autodev-action/README.md

 [![Continuous Integration](https://github.com/Staffbase/autodev-action/actions/workflows/main.yml/badge.svg)](https://github.com/Staffbase/autodev-action/actions/workflows/main.yml)

-This action merges commits from different Pull requests that have been tagged with the label `dev` into the `dev` branch on your github repository.
+This action merges commits from different Pull requests that have been tagged with the label `dev` into the `dev` branch on your GitHub repository.

 ```yaml
 name: Autodev